Associazione Librai Antiquari d'Italia

 The important Italian cultural patrimony allows Italian dealers to offer a large choice of rare books from the 15th to the 19th century.
 The ALAI has organized the ILAB Congress in Milan 1953, in Ravenna 1964, the 28th ILAB Congress together with the 11th International Book Fair 1986 in Venice, and the fabulous 39th ILAB Congress and 23rd International Antiquarian Book Fair in Bologna in 2010, alongside with Committee and Presidents’ Meetings 1974 and 1999 in Turin and Florence.

-ALAI organizes an antiquarian book fair each fall in a different Italians town like Bologna (in autumn) and Milan (in spring).
+Until 2017 every year ALAI organized an antiquarian book fair each fell in a different Italians town like Bologna (in autumn) and Milan (in spring).
+Since 2018 the most active ALAI-booksellers are present at 3 important book fairs in Milan (in winter) and in Turin (in spring).

 The rare book trade is anchored in the history of our culture.
 Therefore, the symbol of the ALAI is the well of wisdom, the mark of the Venetian printer Fontana.
 For ALAI booksellers scholarship and knowledge are deeply connected with their every day work.
-To foster this understanding of the professional antiquarian book trade, the website of the ALAI contains many articles about book collecting, great bibliophiles and the trade in general, written by Umberto Pregliasco, Sergio Malavasi or Paolo Tonini.
+To foster this understanding of the professional antiquarian book trade, the website of the ALAI contains many articles about book collecting, great bibliophiles and the trade in general, written by its members.
 Worth reading is the history of the Italian association that provides interesting details about the history of printing and rare bookselling in Italy.

 Book Fairs - New Concept in 2018